TL;DR

 Get Legal Help If You’ve Been in a Car Accident

-• Were you injured in an accident?
+Were you injured in an accident?
 Whether you have dash cam footage or not, you need an experienced attorney to protect your rights.
+Understanding the types of damages that may be recovered after a motor vehicle accident can help you understand the full scope of potential compensation available in your case.